craftingcity/The-Known-World/Prenotes Jan 11 23.md

 ### What happened?

-they robbed the stables for horses, heading south
+they robbed the stables for horses, heading south towards coalition city to learn more about bards and the hum

++50 xp